chinedufn/swift-bridge/examples/swift-ui/README.md

-# swift-ui
+# SwiftUI

-This example demonstrates calling [SwiftUI[(https://developer.apple.com/xcode/swiftui/)'s APIs from Rust.
+This example demonstrates calling [SwiftUI](https://developer.apple.com/xcode/swiftui/)'s APIs from Rust.

-This simple example isn't meant to be practical (at least not at this time).
+This simple example isn't meant to be practical.

-It's more so meant to be a quick and fun demo.
+It's more so meant to be a quick and fun demo that could hopefully inspire someone in the future to explore a more robust integration between Rust and SwiftUI.

 ## To Run

 ```
-# To this once
-cargo install cargo-lipo

-# Run the project
+open SwiftUIExample/SwiftUIExample.xcodeproj
+# Click the "Run" button at the top left of Xcode
 ```

 ## Screenshots